sinzii/delightfuldot-poc/README.md

 ```

 ### Memory consumption benchmark result

 The benchmark was running on a Macbook Pro M1 / 32GB RAM - 512GB Storage

+The memory consumption can be varied over time depending on various reasons.
+Below numbers are the average results of 5 consecutive runnings.

 | Number of network endpoints | @polkadot/api | delightfuldot |
 | ------------- | ------------- | ------------- |